 What’s Your Company’s Rallying Cry?

-The most effective rallying cries capture the vision and ambitions of an organization.
-It’s a simple, pithy statement that’s packed with meaning.
+The most effective rallying cries and the best company slogans capture the vision and ambitions of an organization.
+They are simple, pithy statements that are packed with meaning.

 But before you start working on the words, shift your focus internally.
 The first step in developing your rallying cry is to clearly understand and articulate your organization’s vision and ambitions: